Huegoxaga/notes/math/probability-statistics.md

 - It is a variable that represents the outcomes of a event.
 It is the independent variable of the probability function.
 - Random variable can have three types:
-  - Discrete variable: integer value, single event.
+  - discrete variable: integer value, single event.
   - discrete infinite variable: multiple event.
   - continuous(nondiscrete) variable: events happens overtime.